guhjy/magicfor/README.md

 Once you call `magic_for()`, as you just run `for()` as usual, the result will be stored in memory automatically.

 Here, we are using `magic_result_as_dataframe()` in order to get the stored values.
-It is one of the functions to obtain results from "magicalized for loops", and means to take out the results as data.frame.
+It is one of the functions to obtain results from "magicalized for loops", and means to take out the results as a data.frame.

 Even if the number of observed variables increases, you can do it the same way.